mondrake/drudbal/README.md

 'Working' means:
 1. it is possible to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
 2. it is passing a selection of core PHPUnit tests for the Database, Cache and Entity groups of tests, executed on Travis CI.
+Latest patches for the issues listed in 'Related Drual issues' below need to be applied to get a clear test run.

 The status of the driver classes implementation is as follows: